Pender Early College High School: Classes

 All classes offered at PECHS are either honors or college level.

 High school classes include English I, II, III, and IV; journalism; integrated math I, II, III, and IV; earth/environmental science; biology; chemistry; civics and economics; United States history; and world history.
 All classes offered at Cape Fear Community College are open to PECHS students; these range from boat building to multi-variable calculus.
 PECHS also hosts special classes and seminars that vary by semester.
 These include yoga, documentary film, project citizenship and etiquette classes.

+Houses

+The latest addition to PECHS were Houses,split into four group's students are put in being Fellowship,Golden order,Coulisuim, and the foundation.

+Each one represents one of the four images in PECHS school seal.